saraasadi78/url-shortener-app/README.md

 # url-shortener-app
-a simple app with python making URL shorter
+a simple app with python making URL shorter and still direct to the required page